- SELLING RESOURCES -

 It's hard to accept an offer.
-You're never really sure if the offer is the best you will get or if a better offer might come soon.
+You're never really sure if an offer is the best you will get or if a better offer might be right around the corner.

 This is why it's important early on to set the conditions you'd like to sell your home for.